No Insurance? Asthmaniac Will Help You!

 Severe Asthma means:

-1. You’ve been on a high dose of inhaled corticosteroid (ICS) and a long-acting bronchodilator or theophylline for in the past year; and/or
+1. You’ve been on a high dose of inhaled corticosteroid (ICS) and a long-acting bronchodilator or theophylline for the past year; and/or

 2. You’ve been treated with steroids (like Prednisone) by mouth for more than half of the past year.